keiwong493/Knockoff-ML/README.md

   Select_info <- Get_select_info(Feature_name=colnames(X),T_0=t(FI[1,]),T_K=FI[2:M+1,],M=M,fdr=0.1),
   write.csv(Select_info,paste0('/Data/',model,'_select.csv'),row.names = F)
   }

-# The function (`Get_select_info`) will return a p*4 data frame.
-# col1 Feature: the features names of original data.
-# col2 w: knockoff w statistics.
-# col3 q: knockoff q values.
-# col4 select: logical whether the features should be selected or not.
 ```
 - **FI:** An (M+1)*p data frame, where M is the number of knockoffs, and p is the number of features.
 The first row of FI should contain the feature importance for the original data, and rows 2 through M+1 should contain the feature importance for the knockoff data. <br/>
 - **Feature name:** The feature names of the original dataset.<br/>